Stephen Jacob: Biography

 Stephen Jacob was born in Sheffield, Massachusetts on December 7, 1755, the son of Richard and Thankful Jacob.
+He was raised in Sheffield and served in the militia during the American Revolutionary War, including participation in the Battles of Saratoga.
 He attended Dartmouth College, graduated from Yale University in 1778, and then relocated to Vermont.
 He first attracted public notice in August 1778, when he read a poem he had composed at a ceremony to commemorate the first anniversary of the Battle of Bennington.

 Jacob studied law with Theodore Sedgwick, settled in Windsor, Vermont in 1780, and attained admission to the bar.
-He joined the militia during the American Revolution, and served in the company commanded by Captain John Mercy during a three-day mobilization in March 1781.
+He continued his Revolutionary War militia service, and served in the company commanded by Captain John Mercy during a three-day mobilization in March 1781.
 The militia in eastern Vermont had been called out by General Jacob Bayley of Newbury in response to a report of British troops from Canada operating in the Newbury area, but the report proved unfounded.

 Jacob practiced law in Vermont, and became active in politics and government, including service as town meeting moderator, selectman, lister, and justice of the peace.
-Among the other offices he held were: member of the Vermont House of Representatives (1781, 1788, 1794); Clerk of the House (1788, 1789); member of the Council of Censors (1785) (The Council of Censors met every seven years to review actions of the governor and executive council and the legislature to ensure their constitutionality); and State's Attorney of Windsor County (1786).
+Among the other offices he held were: member of the Vermont House of Representatives (1781, 1788, 1794); Clerk of the House (1788, 1789); member of the Council of Censors (1785) (The Council of Censors met every seven years to review actions of the governor and executive council and the legislature to ensure their constitutionality); and State's Attorney of Windsor County (1781–1796).

-While Jacob was State's Attorney, an anti-tax protest took place in Windsor, inspired in large part by Shays' Rebellion; Jacob and Sheriff Benjamin Wait were able to mobilize 70 members of the local militia, who forced the protesters to end their demonstration and return to their homes.
+In 1786, an anti-tax protest took place in Windsor, inspired in large part by Shays' Rebellion; As state's attorney, Jacob worked with Sheriff Benjamin Wait to mobilize 70 members of the local militia, who forced the protesters to end their demonstration and return to their homes.

 In 1789 Vermont and New York created a commission to settle their longstanding dispute over land titles in preparation for Vermont's admission to the Union as the 14th state, and Jacob served as one of the commissioners.
-When Vermont was admitted to the Union in 1791, Jacob was appointed the first United States Attorney for the District of Vermont; he served until 1794, when he was succeeded by Amos Marsh.
+When Vermont was admitted to the Union in 1791, Jacob identified with the Federalist Party, and was appointed the first United States Attorney for the District of Vermont; he served until 1794, when he was succeeded by Amos Marsh.
 Jacob was a delegate to the 1793 state constitutional convention, and chief judge of the Windsor County court in 1791, and from 1797 to 1801.
 He was a member of the Governor's Council from 1796 to 1802, a trustee of Middlebury College from 1800 to 1810, and a Dartmouth College trustee from 1802 until his death.
 He served as a justice of the Vermont Supreme Court from 1801 to 1802.